Chapter 21

 In Today's Words:

-Context: Her determination to investigate the chest
+Context: Her resolve to open the chest before dinner

 In Today's Words: